harvardinformatics/informatics-website/docs/events-workshops/index.md

 ##### The Baton Pass: Data Onboarding and Offboarding (week of August 25)

-This workshop will focus on the best practices for onboarding and offboarding data in research projects.
+This training will focus on the best practices for onboarding and offboarding data in research projects.
 We will cover how to document data sources, ensure reproducibility, and maintain data integrity throughout the project lifecycle.
 We will go over a template for creating an onboarding document and an offboarding checklist that is specific to those of us who deal with biological data.

 ##### Basics of git and GitHub (week of Septermber 22)